ecomplus/client/README.md

 ### IDs
 The `ids` argument should be an array of products IDs to filter the search.
-If used, only the products of specified IDs will be returned.
+If used, only the products of specified object ID(s) will be returned.

 ```javascript
 // sample ids array